-Osteopathic Manipulative Medicine (OMM) Lab where our students learn manual treatment used by osteopathic physicians.
-OMM uses physical contact to heal the body and correct faulty function of the musculoskeletal system.
+The Osteopathic Manipulative Medicine (OMM) Lab is where students learn osteopathic manipulative treatment (OMT) and physical examination skills used by osteopathic physicians.
+OMT uses physical examination and palpation to assist the body’s ability to heal by correcting biomechanical dysfunctions of the musculoskeletal system.

-3,635-square-foot Osteopathic Manipulative Medicine (OMM) Lab is located on the third floor of Levine Hall and can accommodate over 80 students per lab session.
+The 3,635-square-foot Osteopathic Manipulative Medicine (OMM)/Clinical Skills Lab is located on the third floor of Levine Hall and can accommodate over 80 students per lab session.

-The lab features natural light and open spaces for a comfortable learning environment equipped with:
+The lab features natural light and open spaces for a comfortable learning environment and is equipped with:

-- Live broadcast technology to display in educational spaces throughout the facility
+- Live broadcast technology to display throughout the lab and clinical campuses

-- 40 adjustable OMM tables to accommodate learning experience
+- 40 adjustable OMM tables to customize the learning experience

 For more information, contact the Department of Osteopathic Manipulative Medicine.